 You’ve hit the nail on the heard.
 Having a contract is not assurance that a tutor is an independent contractor; how they are treated carries more weight in determining proper worker classification.

-Additionally, I also just updated my book Paying Workers in a Homeschool Organization.
+My book Paying Workers in a Homeschool Organization will help.
 It explains both the current criteria the IRS uses and the criteria they have used in the past to determine independent contractor or employee status.

 You could, of course, convert all your tutors to employees, and sleep better at night!
-I can explain the steps you’ll need to take.
+One of HomeschoolCPA’s Recommended Homeschool Consultants can explain the steps you’ll need to take.
 It will be more paperwork and more expense, but you won’t worry about an IRS investigation on worker status.